 At the same time, there is no denying that the UN has real problems of its own and that reform of the UN has proven excruciatingly difficult.
 Just how difficult is evident from the fudged title of the Secretary General's high level panel on Threats, Challenges and Change.
-The word "reform" does not appear in the panel's title nor in its terms of reference, because presumably to use the word is to concede that the UN is in need of reform, a proposition that many member countries against all evidence dispute.
+The word "reform" does not appear in the panel's title nor in its terms of reference, because presumably to use the word is to concede that the UN is in need of reform, a proposition that many member countries, against all evidence, dispute.

-The UN Needs Both Renovation and Innovation.
+Multilateral Cooperation: Renovation and Innovation.

 In attacking Iraq against the will of the international community, and in mishandling the occupation, the US did the UN, and itself, incalculable harm.
 It would be a major mistake, nevertheless, simply to lay all the UN's misfortunes at Washington's door.
 The UN has its own serious problems.
 The UN's strength, its universal membership, has become also its weakness.
 The disparate purposes of 191 countries make the achievement of consensus on any issue a Sisyphean task.
-The convention of consensual decision-making in the General Assembly and in other UN bodies invites http://www.vaccinealliance.org/home/General_Information/About_alliance/progupdate.php United Nations - World Food Program.
-WFP in 2003: A Quick Glance. http://www.wfp.org/index.asp?section=1

-United Nations - UN High Commissioner for Refugees.
-Refugees by Numbers (2004 edition). http://www.unhcr.org/ diplomatic games-playing by spoilers, such as Cuba, Libya and Sudan, among the so-called G77 and the Non-Aligned Movement (the NAM), two overlapping and hoary hangovers from the Cold War.
-There remains no agreement on how to reform the aging, unrepresentative Security Council, still the most important political/security body on earth, although the high level panel intends to make a proposal for change.
+The convention of consensual decision-making in the General Assembly and in other UN bodies invites diplomatic games-playing by spoilers, such as Cuba, Libya and Sudan, among the so-called G77 and the Non-Aligned Movement (the NAM), two overlapping and hoary hangovers from the Cold War.
+There remains no agreement on how to reform the aging, unrepresentative Security Council, still the most important political/security body on earth.